 In a great number of patients, the symptomatic source process is linked back to the spine, but the exact location or causative mechanism might not be determinable.
 In fact, patients with multiple spinal issues that might potentially be affecting multiple nerve roots often have little to gain from EMG testing, since the actual nerve(s) creating symptoms might never be ascertained from the study.

 We always recommend seeking testing with an actual physician, and preferably an EMG-trained neurologist.
 In some areas of the world, only physicians who are specially certified can administer invasive EMG tests.

 Besides helping to diagnose pinched nerve roots that might be affected in the spine, EMG is also commonly utilized to diagnose a great diversity of other neuromuscular problems, including general and specific neuropathies, lateral sclerosis, localized nerve dysfunction, muscular dystrophies, carpal tunnel syndrome, CIDP, denervation, Guillain-Barre syndrome, Myasthenia gravis, general and specific myopathies, neuromyotonia and poliomyelitis, among others.

 Patients should prepare by staying relaxed and not using any lotion on their skin prior to the test, as this may disrupt the electrode contact.
-Invasive EMG testing is not recommended for people who suffer from bleeding disorders or those who have recently taken blood thinners prior to the test.
+Invasive EMG for back pain testing is not recommended for people who suffer from bleeding disorders or those who have recently taken blood thinners prior to the test.